Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintC/us022/01.requirements-engineering/Readme.md

 pending tasks (to-do list) allows you to evaluate the work still to be done, the busyness of the week, and the work performed by a team in a green space at a determined time interval and on a specific date.
+>
+> The Agenda is made
+up of entries that relate to a task (which was previously in the To-Do List), the team that will carry out the task, the vehicles/equipment assigned to the task, expected duration, and the status (Planned, Postponed, Canceled, Done).

 **From the client clarifications:**